WesMC/starter-amazon-flask-server/README.md

 ## Flask Server Setup

 Before we can do any development on our web app, we need to ensure that we have something to work on.
-This is a great time to double-check that we have done everything correctly for that.
+This is a great time to double-check that we have done everything correctly.

 ### Make a Repo for Version Control

 This is sort of self-explanatory.
 You need Version Control for any deployable web app to achieve CI / CD / CD.
-For this project, we use Github.
+For this project, we use GitHub.
 If you don't know how to use Git, I suggest you go to [References](#references) below and do a few of the git exercises.

 ### Code for Web App

 To have any sort of web app, we need to make the web app in the first place.
-In our case, it is nothing more than importing Flask, defining a home root/index, then setting the python file to run the app by using:
+In our case, it is only importing Flask, defining a home root/index, then setting the python file to run the app using:

 ```python
 if __name__ == '__main__':
     app.run()
 ```

 sometimes, you might want to run it in debug mode, or set the host IP and Port specifically as such: `app.run(debug=True, host='0.0.0.0', port=5000)`.
 You might want to simply keep it as `app.run(debug=False, host='0.0.0.0', port=5000)` for later since the default port for Flask servers is 5000.
-As when we get into Docker and Ansible, this can make things a little easier when we define how we're funneling our traffic.
+When we get into Docker and Ansible, this can make things a little easier when we define how we funnel our traffic.

 ### Unit / Acceptance Testing

 Once we've written our app, we want to make sure that the output is exactly what we expect it to be.
 For our app, we use a bash script to run a python3 script that imports a library called `unittest`.
-Using that, we set it so that it expects, and searches for our content that should be there.
+Using that, we set it to expect, and search for our content that should be there.

 ### Dockerfile and Docker

-With using docker, we can create virtual machine images that act as an OS with pre-installed programs and libraries that we want to use.
+Using Docker, we can create virtual machine images that act as OS with pre-installed programs and libraries to use.

 We also have a .yml file for our build tests for continuous integration on Docker Cloud.
-It executes the `Dockerfile` so that it builds, then it calls the `run_tests.sh` script to test if the flask server works.
+It executes the `Dockerfile` so that it builds, then it calls the `run_tests.sh` script to test if the Flask server works.

-As for what is in the Dockerfile, it should be set up in such a way that we can use the cached steps of previous versions of the file.
-With this in mind, it's probably proper to separate the libraries every so many.
-In our example, we are updating the OS as well as installing python 3 and pip 3 within the same line, but after that, we should separate how many libraries pip installs every so often.
-Because we only install flask as well as some of its dependencies, there's no need to separate it in this case.
+As for what is in the Dockerfile, it should be set up to use the cached steps of previous versions of the file.
+It's probably proper to separate the libraries every so many.
+In our example, we are updating the OS and installing python 3 and pip 3 within the same line, but after that, we should separate how many libraries pip installs.
+Because we only install Flask and some of its dependencies, there is no need to separate it.

 ## Continuous Integration with Docker Cloud

-With docker acting as the helm of how we set up our containers, it makes sense to use a continuous integration system with either Codeship or Docker Cloud.
-In our case, we have setup with Docker Cloud.
+With docker acting as the helm of how we set up our containers, it makes sense to use a continuous integration system with Codeship or Docker Cloud.
+In our case, we'll use Docker Cloud.

-First, we need to create a Docker Cloud account, then create a new repository, and within the options, we want to link our GitHub account to it.
-Once linked, we need to set up rules with building our releases.
+First, we need to create a Docker Cloud account, create a new repository, and within the options we want to link our GitHub account.
+Once linked, we need to set rules to build our releases.
 On the builds tab of your repository on Docker Cloud, hit the 'Configure Automated Builds' button.
 Hit the plus (+) sign next to 'Build Rules', and for the source type, we want to select 'Tag'.
 For the source, type in `/^[0-9.]+$/`, Docker tag should be `release-{sourceref}`, Dockerfile Location wherever the Dockerfile is located in the project.
 Build Context should be `/` and both autobuild and caching should be activated.

 ## AWS instance

-Using a specified key, we login to our AWS instance using SSH, clone the master Repo from Github, then run the ansible configuration files.
+Using a specified key, we login to our AWS instance using SSH, clone the master Repo from GitHub, then run the Ansible configuration files.

 ### Getting to AWS

-You are using your given key to connect to your AWS EC2 Instance through SSH, command looks like
+Use your given key to connect to your AWS EC2 Instance through SSH.

 `ssh -i keyname-xxxxxxxxxx.key <IP address>`

-The last entry in the command is YOUR specific IP address.
+The final entry in the command is YOUR specific IP address.
 If you have an issue with it saying

 ```
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@